Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Method

-Although the edited talking radiance field is able to render satisfactory results with great temporal consistency, the images appear overly smooth and lack fine details.
-We attribute this to the fact that the network capacity of MLP limits its ability to learn high-frequency signals.
-Recently, convolutional-based deep learning methods have achieved remarkable performance in image enhancement tasks.
-Therefore, we introduce a refinement network $g$ that utilizes convolutional layers to complement details in the talking face images.
-Specifically, we draw inspiration from the Residual in Residual Dense Block (RRDB) in the super-resolution method ESRGAN \cite{Wang2018ESRGANES}, which consists of multi-level residual networks and dense skip connections.
+Specifically, we implement a refinement network with a residual dense block consisting of multi-level residual networks and dense skip connections.
 The multiple connections layers help the network capture the high-frequency details.
-To ensure a lightweight implementation, the refinement network utilizes only a single RRDB as the backbone network, resulting in a compact size of just 1MB.
+To ensure a lightweight implementation, the refinement network utilizes only a single block as the backbone network, resulting in a compact size of just 1MB.
+More details are represented in the supplementary material.
 We send the result rendered from the talking radiance field $I_r$ into the refinement network and add the output to $I_r$ with the following equation:

 This allows us to achieve controllable detail generation by choosing different weights $\omega$.
+We show the result in Figure \ref{detail generation}.
 In addition, since the refinement network is lightweight, we can perform real-time rendering on consumer hardware.